-I’m currently stuck inside so I had some extra time to share last week’s delicious dinner.
-Sweet and spicy Korean chicken thighs are inspired by a HelloFresh dinner Patty and I made last month.
 Sweet, spicy, and tangy, is brought to you by honey, Sriracha, and fresh lime juice.
 It’s super easy to make and can be made in a single cast iron skillet or pan.
-Sautée some chicken with a little oil until golden, and then simmer the sauce until it thickens, making the perfect sticky glazed chicken.

 This recipe calls for pretty ordinary pantry ingredients except for maybe the sesame oil.
 It’s a common oil often used in Asian-inspired cuisine.
 I recommend you get a bottle and you’ll find you’ll put it to good use.